CumulusNetworks/docs/content/cumulus-netq-32/Manage-Events-and-Notifications/Monitor-WJH-Events.md

 <li><strong>Reason</strong>: Reason why the buffer dropped packet.
 <ul><li>Tail drop: Tail drop is enabled, and buffer queue is filled to maximum capacity.</li>
 <li>WRED: Weighted Random Early Detection is enabled, and buffer queue is filled to maximum capacity or the RED engine dropped the packet as of random congestion prevention.</li>
+<li>Port TC Congestion Threshold Crossed: Percentage of the occupancy buffer exceeded or dropped below the specified high or low threshold</li>
+<li>Packet Latency Threshold Crossed: Time a packet spent within the switch exceeded or dropped below the specified high or low threshold</li>
 </ul></li>
 </ul></td>
 <tr class="even">